 Pediatric oral care definitely starts at home with healthy eating and thorough cleaning of the teeth.
 They often prevent the growth of microbes in the mouth, which is regarded as the main cause of most oral diseases.

-Call us at (562) 304-9548 or schedule an online appointment to know more about pediatric dentistry from Dr. Violet.
+Call Dentist Whittier CA at (562) 698-9621 or schedule an online appointment to know more about pediatric dentistry from Dr. Violet.